Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade_Using_SAT.md

 - The System Admin Toolkit \(SAT\) is installed and configured on the system.

+- DVS must be running over the HSN.

 ## Shutdown nodes on the compute blade

 1. Verify that the workload manager (WLM) is not using the affected nodes.